trambarhq/mark-gor/README.md

 # Mark-Gor

 Mark-Gor is a Markdown parser designed for [React](https://github.com/facebook/react) applications.
 It's based on on [Marked](https://github.com/markedjs/marked).
 It makes use of regular expressions and helper functions from that library.
-Besides Markdown formatted text, Mark-Gor is also capable of correctly rendering embedded HTML contents (starting from version 2).
+Besides Markdown formatted text, Mark-Gor is also capable of correctly rendering embedded HTML contents (without resorting to `dangerouslySetInnerHTML`).

 ## Install